kiboschool/course-artificial-intelligence/src/lessons/intelligence-via-search/ai-what-why.md

 ### Deep Learning

-The concept of deep learning, as per our previous discussions, is challenging to encapsulate.
-Nonetheless, deep learning is a subset of machine learning that centers on developing machines capable of learning from data using deep neural networks.
+Deep learning is a subset of machine learning that centers on developing machines capable of learning from data using **deep neural networks**.
 Further insights into this topic will be gained in your machine learning course.

 # Why AI Now?